joewang705/crypto-tracker/README.md

-Cryptocurrecy finance tracker built with React.
+Cryptocurrency finance tracker built with React.
 Practiced hooks and axios to fetch data from CoinGecko's cryptocurrency API.

 Screenshot: